-Council has given first reading to and is considering Proposed Waste Bylaw 433 (Residential) and Proposed Waste Bylaw 434 (Non-Residential) which would include the following requirements for CRD projects:
+Council has passed Waste Bylaw 434 (Non-Residential) which includes the following requirement for CRD projects:

 All construction waste storage containers must have wildlife proof covers:

 The container cover must be equipped with a cover capable of restricting the entry of animals and preventing the escape of litter

 The container cover must be an opaque tarp, canvas, or steel lid, or alternative material specifically approved by the Town of Banff

 The container cover must be affixed to the container using a method that will ensure the cover remains in place

 Key CRD waste materials are separated out for recycling: